A Very Gaga Holiday

-A Very Gaga Holiday is a live EP released by American singer Lady Gaga, containing songs performed on the ABC holiday television special A Very Gaga Thanksgiving.
+A Very Gaga Holiday is a live EP released by American singer-songwriter Lady Gaga, containing songs performed on the ABC holiday television special A Very Gaga Thanksgiving.
 It was made available for purchase in the United States on November 22, 2011, exclusively on the iTunes Store and Amazon, and on November 26 in the rest of the world.
-The EP is made up of jazz covers of the songs "Orange Colored Sky" and "White Christmas", the latter featuring an extra verse added by Gaga herself, and acoustic versions of "You and I" and "The Edge of Glory", both songs originally from the singer's second studio album, Born This Way (2011).
+The EP is made up of jazz covers of the songs "Orange Colored Sky" and "White Christmas", the latter featuring an extra verse added by Gaga herself, and acoustic versions of "You and I" and "The Edge of Glory", both songs originally from the singer's studio album, Born This Way (2011).
 A recurring theme on the EP is Gaga stopping midway through singing to talk about background information on the songs with her listeners.

 Following its release, A Very Gaga Holiday received mixed reviews from music critics.
 Reviewer Stephen Thomas Erlewine, writing for Allmusic, listed "White Christmas" and "Orange Colored Sky" as highlights.
 A Very Gaga Holiday entered the album charts of Canada, France, and the United States, while "White Christmas" entered the single charts of Belgium, Japan, and the United Kingdom.